webgraphe/phlux

 • A new instance with null payload for anything implementing DataTransferObject

-Uninitialized properties are not exported to JSON.
+Uninitialized properties are not serialized.

 Adding the #[Discriminator] attribute on a DataTransferObject class (MUST be abstract) allows for inheritance and polymorphism of DTOs and their properties to hydrate.
 It must be given the name of a final, non-nullable string property on the attributed class containing the discriminator value which can be matched against a given mapping or composed with the namespace of the discriminated DTO.